stratdev3/SimpleW/documentation/docs/what-is-simplew.md

 ## Why this library ?

-To my opinion, modern web application architecture should be based on a REST API which acts as a contract between 2 parts :
+I believe modern web application architecture should be based on a REST API which acts as a contract between 2 parts :
 - backend (only one) : developer feels free to use/change the technology he wants (C#, Go, Rust, PHP...) but must provide and follow the REST API.
 - frontend (one or many) : developer feels free to use/change the technology he wants (SPA/Vue, SPA/React, Mobile/Android...) but must consume and follow the REST API.